-The technical side of photography can be intimidating for beginner photographers, but there are also many misconceptions about learning portrait photography that you need to be aware of.
+Ever asked yourself is portrait photography hard to learn?
+The technical side of photography can be intimidating for beginners, but there are also many misconceptions about learning portrait photography that you need to be aware of.

 This goes for all types of photography and not just taking portraits.
 The best thing you can do is prepare yourself up front and be ready to learn and grow as you go.